Tips for New Sellers on eBay

-eBay has very few barriers to entry; so, most new sellers just jump in and start listing.
+The eBay marketplace has very few barriers to entry, so most new sellers just jump in and start listing.
 While eBay makes this possible, it is wise to step back, read the eBay policies, and understand what can cause account restrictions and suspensions. eBay doesn't buy "I didn't know better" as an excuse when a rule is violated.
 Make sure you understand these basic rules before starting to sell on eBay.

 Take Your Own Photos